Caribou3d/CaribouCartesian/README.md

 Extruder of Rel.
 2 that still can be used instead of the Bondtech extruder
 * MK3 Extruder and X Carriage: Vecko Kojchevski https://www.thingiverse.com/thing:2843264

-Earlier Releases were designed by or influenced by:
+Earlier Releases were partly designed by or influenced by:

 * Stefan Weber: y-belt tensioner: https://www.thingiverse.com/thing:2666661
 * Jon Madden: Prusa MK2/S X-Carriage Adjustable Tensioner by: https://www.thingiverse.com/thing:2770019